skst/LicenseManager/README.md

 If the license is valid, you can use any of the properties (_e.g._, for display or to limit features).

+Alternatively, you can use the `Standard.Licensing` NuGet package to validate the license in your application.

-Note: Of course, the hash of _Product ID_ and _Public Key_ will not prevent a determined hacker from working around the license.
+**Note:** Of course, the hash of _Product ID_ and _Public Key_ will not prevent a determined hacker from working around the license.
 However, it will prevent a simple text substitution of the public key.